New Member Journey

 Step 2: Complete the Online Member Application

-Step 3: Bring form of government issued ID and a check for squadron dues.
+Step 3: Bring form of government issued ID and take note on squadron annual dues.

-If your ID hasn’t been reviewed yet, please bring it in to the next meeting with your one-time squadron dues check of $35 made out to Anoka Composite Squadron.
+If your ID hasn’t been reviewed yet, please bring it in to the next meeting.

 Once your ID has been reviewed, the command authority will approve your application and you will receive your CAPID number.